Obesity Among Teenagers Is Becoming An Increasing Problem

 Socioeconomic Status

-The prevalence of obesity among children and adolescents aged 2-19 in the lowest-income group was 18.9%, 19.9% among those in the middle-income group, and 10.9% among those in the highest-income group.
+The prevalence of obesity among children and adolescents aged 2-19 in the lowest-income group was 18.9%, 19.9% among the middle-income group, and 10.9% among the highest-income group.

 Obesity prevalence was lower in the highest-income group among non-Hispanic Asian boys and Hispanic boys.